Steve-Greene/CV/docs/index.md

 ## Steve Greene,PMP&reg;&nbsp;
 Location: Raleigh, NC USA&nbsp; | <a href="https://www.linkedin.com/in/stevegreene/">linkedin.com/in/stevegreene</a>

+Enough.
 You can use the [editor on GitHub](https://github.com/Steve-Greene/CV/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.